EspeIgira/Password-Locker/README.md

 # Password-Locker

-  Its about creating paasword locker with users.
+  Its about creating Password Locker with users.

 ## Description

-{This is my portfolio about my background,Education and Experience}, {Created 10th December 2018}
+{Password Locker allows to create user accounts, generate and store their passwords.}, {Created 11th February 2019}

 ## Setup/Installation Requirements

 Browser and text editor.

 ## Technologies Used
 HTML Language and Css Stylesheet.